-The Endura MT500 waterproof trouser is so good it almost makes us want to ride in the worst possible conditions, with an exceptional fit, a totally dialed cut and market-leading waterproof and breathability ratings make for near-flawless wet weather riding pant.
+The Endura MT500 waterproof trouser is so good it almost makes us want to ride in the worst possible conditions.
+With an exceptional fit, a totally dialed cut and market-leading waterproof and breathability ratings make for near-flawless wet weather riding pants.

-Constructed using ExoShell40DR fabric which is lined with a high wicking mesh layer and then topped with a durable laminated outer shell providing a market-leading blend of breathability and waterproofing.
+Constructed using ExoShell40DR fabric which is lined with a high-wicking mesh layer and then topped with a durable laminated outer shell providing a market-leading blend of breathability and waterproofing.
 All of the layers are seam taped together for added protection against the elements too.
-The materials used also stretch in 4 directions which in turn provides unrestricted movement on the trail; something that’s highly appreciated if you’re looking to wear pads underneath.
+The materials used also stretch in four directions which, in turn, provides unrestricted movement on the trail; something that’s highly appreciated if you’re looking to wear pads underneath.
 Full-length zips make fine-tuning a total cinch and with them opening wide at the feet the MT500 offer easy on-off with shoes on.
 Finished with water-resistant hand pockets means precious electrics will be kept safe during disgusting conditions.

-What’s also amazing is that if you’re not 100% satisfied with the product Endura offers a no-quibbles 90-day refund or replacement policy.
+What’s also amazing is that if you’re not 100 per cent satisfied with the product Endura offers a no-quibbles 90-day refund or replacement policy.
 We’re highly confident you won’t need it but it’s reassuring to have and makes the high price tag a little easier to swallow.

-One of our favorite looking riding pants on the market, the Resist from legends Troy Lee Designs takes its silhouette from their super-popular regular pant range and integrates a host of wet weather-specific features.
+The Resist from legends Troy Lee Designs takes its silhouette from its super-popular regular pant range and integrates a host of wet weather-specific features.